lizzij/LearningCurve/README.md

 - Show saved variant breakdown for family on family/ variant pages
 - Allow variant notes to be saved as gene notes

+### Note to self:
+In case you can't remember where you left off yesterday:
+- Copy-paste coding is a horrible, horrible thing!
+- You should not be using `project`, but should be using `family`
+- Another difference is project : collaborator = 1 : n, while family : analyst = 1 : 1
+  - thus, you should simplify the implementation and
+  - remove unnecessary parameters